asafiw/simloud-docs/src/pages/en/how-to-use-buildx.md

 ---
-title: How to use Docker buildx CLI
+title: How to build Docker images with Buildx
-description: How to use Docker buildx CLI
+description: How to build Docker images with Buildx
 layout: ../../layouts/MainLayout.astro
 ---